-Among even those who consider themselves devotees of silent film, their remains a prejudice against films predating the feature.
+Among even those who consider themselves devotees of silent film, there remains a prejudice against films predating the feature.
 Sadly, few seem to recognize that this prejudice is no different than that exhibited toward silent film in general — or the bias against monochrome or film itself — by contemporary viewers.
 The primary complaint even among the fans of silent film is that early, single reel motion pictures are “primitive.”
 Such complaint in any other art form — literature, music, theater, painting, sculpture or architecture — would be dismissed as uninformed at best.

 We tend to view the past through contemporary standards — through “modern” eyes.
 When we do so, we fail to see clearly the foundation upon which rests all of our understanding of the present.
 The filmmakers of the 1900s and 1910s developed the architecture of motion pictures without a blueprint, without a master plan.
 They did so through trial and error, finding out what worked, what did not, and why.
 To watch these pioneering films, these early, single reel masterpieces in miniature, is to gain direct knowledge of the creation of a new art form as it evolved, step-by-step, shot by shot, into the dominant artistic medium of the next one hundred years.
 Viewing these films is an experience that no one who is interested in the art of motion pictures should so casually dismiss as “primitive.”